After years of law school, 80-hour weeks, and endless hard work, having a high annual salary is an aspiration shared by many legal professionals.

-Lawyers have a notoriously high earning potential, but most make less than $500,000 a year.
+Lawyers have a notoriously high earning potential, but most make less than $500,000 annually.
 According to the United States Bureau of Labor Statistics, the median annual pay for lawyers in 2021 was $127,900, and only the top 1% made over $500,000.

-You might aspire to crack that half-a-million-dollar salary threshold, but it probably seems out of reach, despite your legal expertise.
-As a result, you might wonder which types of lawyers make the most money.
+You might aspire to crack that half-a-million-dollar salary threshold, but it seems out of reach, despite your legal expertise.
+So, what makes that 1% so unique?

 SEO will always be a core part of most attorneys' marketing efforts, and SEO for attorneys will help you connect with potential clients, build your brand image, and generate revenue.

 Invest in Lawyer Local SEO to Increase Your Revenue

 Local SEO focuses on connecting your business with local clients and leads.
 This approach leverages local keywords to increase your rankings in searches conducted by those in the city, county, or region in which you operate.

 As part of your local SEO efforts, you need a Google Business Profile(formerly Google My Business).
 This makes your legal services easier to find when users conduct location-based searches in your area.